avaneev/biteopt/README.md

           by sqrt(M).
     attc  The number of optimization attempts to perform. stopc Stopping criteria (convergence check).
-0: off, 1: 64*N, 2: 128*N.
+0: off, 1: 64*N, 2: 128*N. rf    Random number generator function; 0: use the default BiteOpt PRNG.
+          Note that the external RNG should be seeded externally. rdata Data pointer to pass to the "rf" function.

     This function returns the total number of function evaluations performed;
     useful if the "stopc>0" was used.